Search

 Zavikon’s Approach to Solving Neurodivergent Unemployment & Underemployment

 And you asked me what led me to start Zavikon.
-So, when I was leading Auticon, they are a consulting firm.
-And when I would speak with companies they would say, “Hey, Rebecca, we really want to work with you, but we want to hire the people.”
+So, when I was leading Auticon, they were a consulting firm.
+And when I would speak with companies, they would say, “Hey, Rebecca, we really want to work with you, but we want to hire the people.”
 My mission is the unemployment/underemployment rates to solve that.
 And so when I would hear those words, I’d be like, “That’s music to my ears.
 You mean you wanna hire?”
 And I figured out that they really didn’t know how to.
-Like, they were pensive about the journey, and if they were gonna get it right and I’ve done it, and I knew I could help them.
-So that’s why I started Zavikon and we launched in March of 2021.
+Like, they were pensive about the journey, and if they were gonna get it right—and I’ve done it, and I knew I could help them.
+So that’s why I started Zavikon, and we launched in March of 2021.
 Kind of a weird time to launch a company.
-But it has been an incredible journey so far and I just wake up every day excited about the work that we do at Zavikon.
+But it has been an incredible journey so far, and I just wake up every day excited about the work that we do at Zavikon.

 Tara May I think you said something really critical there.
 You’ve talked about “in a supported manner.”
-I think that is so crucial to the success of organizations like yours, like Aspitech’s.
+I think that is so crucial to the success of organizations like yours—like Aspiritech’s.
 Can you talk a little bit about what a supported manner looks like for Zavikon, and what you believe it should look like for other organizations?

 We had a young man right when we opened the doors, who had passed five actuary exams on his own, which is unheard of.
 I mean, he’s a brilliant mathematician.
-But he has auditory processing challenges, and so when he would be asked a question in an interview he could have like a minute, even, sometimes two minutes of complete silence while he was formulating his answer.
+But he has auditory processing challenges, and so when he would be asked a question in an interview, he could have like a minute—even, sometimes two minutes of complete silence—while he was formulating his answer.
 He had had over a hundred failed interviews before he met us, and when he met us he was just like, “I’m just gonna take any data entry job never gonna get a job being an actuary.”
-So all it really took was for us to coach the interviewer to just ask the question and be silent so that he could think about the answer, and then he would spear.
+So all it really took was for us to coach the interviewer to just ask the question and be silent, so that he could think about the answer, and then he would speak.
 Because oftentimes interviewers would interject or think he didn’t know the answer, or that they needed to repeat, and they would break his train of thought.
-That one simple little nuance to his interview changed everything, and he’s hired now, and in one of the top actuary programs in the country, living independently.
-And it just that one little thing.
+That one simple little nuance to his interview changed everything, and he’s hired now, and in one of the top actuary programs in the country, living independently—and it [was] just that one little thing.

-Then comes the support and companies call it accommodations.
-We call it success factors.
-And in terms of like, how do we get this person positioned properly again starts with education of the person that they’re gonna report to and their coworkers.
-And we go in.
-And we do that education process.
-We educate them about the individual, and about their diagnosis, and how it impacts them, and how to set them up for success.
-And those things that need to be done to really work with them.
+Then comes the support, and companies call it “accommodations”.
+We call it “success factors”.
+And in terms of like, ‘how do we get this person positioned properly again?’ starts with education of the person that they’re gonna report to and their coworkers.
+And we go in, and we do that education process—we educate them about the individual, and about their diagnosis, and how it impacts them, and how to set them up for success.
+And those things that need to be done too really work with them.
 So that’s what we do.
-Once we place the person. we’ve onboarded them, we’re there for 90 days.
-We will stay longer if we have to but 90 days is usually enough time to get everybody firmly working with each other and supporting each other in the proper way.
+Once we place the person—we’ve onboarded them, we’re there for 90 days.
+We will stay longer if we have to, but 90 days is usually enough time to get everybody firmly working with each other and supporting each other in the proper way.

 The Global Workplace Neurodiversity Movement